 I like the resulting images from this shoot.
 I particularly thought the female model worked amazingly.
 The male model was good to as he had a very posh and snobby look which I think gave the images quite a regal, wealthy feel.
 Unintentionally, I think the images have a similar style to the recent Gucci aesthetic, due to the vibrant and busy styling.
 Also the rich colours and floral imagery played into that style.
 I do like this similarity however I think its strays from the original concept a little.
 I wish I had taken more visual reference from the work of Tina Barney and Deana Lawson before shooting as their images better match the aesthetic I wanted to create however I became better aware if their work after the fact.
 However I am still really, really pleased with them.
 I think the pictures have their own individual look which is reflection of my style and signature, so I am happy and will be including them in my final piece.
 They will go through some re editing though to better match the colours and maybe give the digital images a more film effect.
 The film images are also considerably warmer than the clean, cool digital images so I will need to experiment with them so they are all consistent and look part of one story.

 Below are Gucci campaign images shot by Glen Luchford for comparison in style

-Also below are some images by Tina Lawson to see the desired aesthetic
+Also below are some images by Tina Barney to see the desired aesthetic

 And Deana Lawson